apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

     )
 {{< /highlight >}}

-We define `CustomSklearnModelHandlerNumpy` as a wrapper to `SklearnModelHandlerNumpy` to limit batch size to one and to override the `run_inference` so that `hdbscan.approximate_predict()` is used to get anomaly predictions.
+We define `CustomSklearnModelHandlerNumpy` as a wrapper to `SklearnModelHandlerNumpy` to limit batch size to one and to override `run_inference` so that `hdbscan.approximate_predict()` is used to get anomaly predictions.

 {{< highlight file="sdks/python/apache_beam/examples/inference/anomaly_detection/anomaly_detection_pipeline/pipeline/transformations.py" >}}
 {{< code_sample "sdks/python/apache_beam/examples/inference/anomaly_detection/anomaly_detection_pipeline/pipeline/transformations.py" CustomSklearnModelHandlerNumpy >}}
 {{< /highlight >}}

 After getting the model predictions, decode the output from `RunInference` into a dictionary.
-Next, store the prediction in a BigQuery table for analysis and update the HDBSCAN model, and send an email alert if the prediction is an anomaly.
+Next, store the prediction in a BigQuery table for analysis, update the HDBSCAN model, and send an email alert if the prediction is an anomaly.

 {{< highlight >}}
     _ = (